gesteves/kona/README.md

 #### TrainerRoad

-This doesn't do much, it's simply used to check if a workout is scheduled for today.
+This doesn't do much, it's simply used to check if a workout is scheduled for today and adjust some messaging on the home page accordingly.
 You can grab the calendar URL from https://www.trainerroad.com/app/profile/calendar-sync and add it to the environment variable.

 #### Netlify build hook

-To keep the weather information on the front page current, you can use a [Netlify build hook](https://docs.netlify.com/configure-builds/build-hooks/) to rebuild the site hourly.
+To keep the information on the home page current, you can use a [Netlify build hook](https://docs.netlify.com/configure-builds/build-hooks/) to rebuild the site hourly.
 To set this up, create a build hook in the site's build configuration and add it to the `BUILD_HOOK_URL` environment variable.

 ### Running the site locally